hungcq/knowledge-repo/IT/aws/solution-architect-associate/monitoring-audit.md

   - Schema can be versioned
 - Resource-based policy:
   - Manage permissions for a specific Event Bus (eg allow/deny events from other AWS accounts/regions)
-  - Use case: aggregate all org events in a single AWS account/region
+  - Use case: aggregate all Org events in a single AWS account/region
 - Can be used in event-based app.
 Use case: the only service integrated with SaaS partners.
 ## Insights & Operational Visibility
 - Container Insights: